keelback-code/wwww/README.md

 ![Staff comment view](static/media/readme_media/feature-staff-view-comment.jpg)

-Back to top button
+Back to top button - only visible when the page becomes longer than height of the current viewport

 ![Back to top button](static/media/readme_media/feature-back-btn.jpg)

 About Us

 Opportunity to utilise SEO keywords and include high-quality links for SEO.

 ![About us](static/media/readme_media/feature-about-us.jpg)

-FAQ
+FAQ - includes the same benefits as About Us page and assures the user that the site is trustworthy

 ![FAQ](static/media/readme_media/feature-faq.jpg)

-Privacy Policy
+Privacy Policy - assures users that the site is trustworthy and can be used safely

 ![Privacy policy](static/media/readme_media/feature-policy.jpg)

-Footer with Mailchimp signup, link to static pages and socials
+Footer with Mailchimp signup, links to static pages and socials

+Semi-transparent background for footer on all viewports to help it stand out against background image

 ![Footer](static/media/readme_media/feature-desktop-footer.jpg)

-Error pages
+Error pages - 403, 404, 405 and 500 - each with an informative message and 'Keep exploring' option to guide users to shop.

 ![404 page](static/media/readme_media/feature-error-page.jpg)